 “This is a perfect story for any child who thinks they are different than the other kids.”. —Mark

 “Everyone should read this book–-children and adults.”— Beverly

-When reading What Tail? children might take a deep breath, cross his or her fingers when this animal slips on a leaf at the wrong time, or continue guessing about Ve’s tail.
+When reading What Tail? children might take a deep breath, cross his or her fingers when an animal slips on a leaf at the wrong time, or continue guessing about that tail.

 Order today by clicking on Balboa Press/ Amazon.com/ Barnes & Nobel/ Or other online retailers and your local bookstore

 Another reader’s review — “What Tail? is the kind of book that should be read and read again to your children.
 It has a lovely calm, yet exciting pace.
 The almost hidden messages of tolerance are wonderful, and the invites of imagination are perfect for my son.” –– Beth